 West Virginia’s statistics don’t look much better.
 In 2013, over 100 people were killed and another 500 injured because of tractor-trailer accidents in our state.
 The Wall Street Journal identified West Virginia as the eighth-worst state to drive in among every U.S. state.
 15 percent of auto accidents in the state involve large trucks.
 These statistics are alarming in an era where vehicle safety is better than it’s ever been.

 Commercial semi-trucks have the capabilities of being outfitted with A.I.-assisted guiding mechanisms, motion-detective radar, blind spot cameras, guided GPS systems, and automatic brakes that can and do save lives nationwide in smaller passenger vehicles.
 Unfortunately, most commercial trucks are not outfitted with the latest technological advances.
 U.S. trucking regulations do not require them, so most agencies prefer to focus on profit instead.
 This is something that can absolutely change.

-In addition, U.S. commercial trucks are not required to be outfitted with sideguards that could stop injuries and even death from occurring when a smaller passenger vehicle collides with the side carriage of a large truck.
+In addition, U.S. commercial trucks are not required to be outfitted with sideguards that could stop injuries and even deaths from occurring when a smaller passenger vehicle collides with the side carriage of a large truck.
 NBC News reported that regulations could force truck manufacturers to include these simple features that would help prevent almost 200 truck collision fatalities every year.

 Common Causes of Charleston Semi-Truck Accidents

 There are common, identifiable links between most of the commercial truck accidents that happen in the state of West Virginia.
 Here are some of the most common causes behind these wrecks: